 However, although related to consulting, mentoring and therapy, the coaching process has different purposes, and requires different skills and perspectives than any other helping profession.
 You can read comparisons and differences here.

 So my recommendations for becoming a credible, professional coach are:

 I can't emphasize enough that I believe it is a "must" to have some specific training with a life coaching course offered by a reputable Life Coaching School that fits your needs.

-It will help you get some credible coaching qualifications even if they just add to those you already have in a related discipline.
+It will help you get some credible coaching qualifications and certification even if they just add to those you already have in a related discipline.